jonathanulco/laurakalbag-dot-com/content/posts/mic-issues/index.md

 > 2. ask if they’re comfortable doing it themselves or if they need help with any steps
 > 3. if they need help at any point be very clear about where your hands will be and what you’re trying to do

 This really covers all the basics.
 Personally I don’t require someone of the same gender to fit my microphone (understandably this would make some people feel more comfortable.)
 I’m even fine with being touched by a person fitting a microphone, just as long as they ask first and warn me what they’re doing to do.
+[Karen Reilly](https://twitter.com/akareilly) recommended [this interesting forum thread on etiquette for fitting mics](https://forums.prosoundweb.com/index.php?topic=149960.0).
+There’s so valuable advice in there too (along with some odd suggestions like wearing gloves!)

 If you’re a conference organiser reading this, I’d really appreciate you briefing your tech team on fitting microphones.
 Even if they’re a professional team where you assume they know what they’re doing.
 I’d consider it a vital part of enforcing a code of conduct, and a way to show you really care about the experience of your speakers.
 Little things make a difference.